My Quiet Kitchen

 Seasonings

-We enjoy a little kick with our edamame.
+• We enjoy a little kick with our edamame.
 Both harissa and curry powder taste great here.
+Za'atar is another favorite, though not spicy.

-A few teaspoons of this DIY Vegan "Chicken" Broth Powder & Seasoning is also tasty for a cheesy/savory vibe.
+• A few teaspoons of this Vegan "Chicken" Broth Powder & Seasoning is also tasty for a cheesy/savory vibe.

-Allow edamame to cool completely, then store in a container in the refrigerator for up to 4 days.
+How to Store: Let the edamame cool completely, then store in a container in the refrigerator for up to 5 days.

 Don't have an air fryer?
-Edamame can also be roasted in the oven at 375 degrees.
-Line the baking sheet with parchment, and toss the edamame every 10 minutes or so.
-Total cook time will be longer, around 25 to 30 minutes.
+Edamame can also be roasted in the oven at 375°F. Line a baking sheet with parchment, and toss the edamame every 10 minutes or so.
+Total cook time will be longer than in the air fryer, around 25 -30 minutes.

 Estimated Nutrition (per serving)